“What’s the magic word?” said the shop assistant to my then two-year-old son.

 “You can’t teach children to behave better by making them feel worse.
 When children feel better, they behave better.”
 Pam Leo

-So, how do we respectfully guide our children to use manners?
+So, how do we respectfully guide our children to want to use manners?

 My son is now five years old and he is one of the most kind-hearted little boys I know.
 (Of course, I know I am biased!)